AEONCommunity/aeoncommunity.github.io/How-Tos/buildAeonGuiUbuntu/BuildAeonGUI_Ubuntu.md

 <p>Before building Qt, there are additional dependencies needed.
 Make sure these are installed with the following commands:</p>

-<p>          <span style='font-family:"Courier New"'>sudo apt install perl python '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev flex bison gperf libicu-dev libxslt-dev ruby libasound2-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev</span></p>
+<p>Â Â Â Â Â Â Â Â Â Â <span style='font-family:"Courier New"'>sudo apt install perl python '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev flex bison gperf libicu-dev libxslt-dev ruby libasound2-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev</span></p>

-<p>          <span style='font-family:"Courier New"'>sudo apt install libssl-dev libxcursor-dev libxcomposite-dev libxdamage-dev libxrandr-dev libdbus-1-dev libfontconfig1-dev libcap-dev libxtst-dev libpulse-dev libudev-dev libpci-dev libnss3-dev libxss-dev libegl1-mesa-dev libclang-3.9-dev</span></p>
+<p>Â Â Â Â Â Â Â Â Â Â <span style='font-family:"Courier New"'>sudo apt install libssl-dev libxcursor-dev libxcomposite-dev libxdamage-dev libxrandr-dev libdbus-1-dev libfontconfig1-dev libcap-dev libxtst-dev libpulse-dev libudev-dev libpci-dev libnss3-dev libxss-dev libegl1-mesa-dev libclang-3.9-dev</span></p>

 <p>Now, make sure you are in the sub-directory where your Qt source files were unpacked, and enter the following command to prepare the Qt build files:</p>

-<p>          <span style='font-family:"Courier New"'>./configure -developer-build -opensource -nomake examples -nomake tests -confirm-license</span></p>
+<p>Â Â Â Â Â Â Â Â Â Â <span style='font-family:"Courier New"'>./configure -developer-build -opensource -nomake examples -nomake tests -confirm-license</span></p>

 <p>The configure program will check your system for the required libraries and components, and create the build files for your system.
 If successful, you will see the below message.
 (NOTE: if instead you see an error, you may need to install another library package using the "sudo apt install ..." command again.)</p>